Waste summary report, what it is and how to manage it

 Sending of summary reports of the chronological file before 1 March

-In accordance with Article 65 of Law 07/2022, before 1 March of the subsequent year for which the data have been collected, natural or legal persons carrying out professional waste collection and treatment operations and producers of hazardous waste shall send a summary report of the information contained in the chronological file to the Autonomous Community in which the facility is located.
-In the case of waste under local jurisdiction, it shall also be sent to the local authorities.
+In accordance with article 65 of Law 07/2022, before March 1 of the subsequent year for which the data have been collected, natural or legal persons carrying out professional waste collection and treatment operations and producers of hazardous waste shall send a summary report of the information contained in the chronological file to the autonomous community in which the facility is located.
+In the case of waste under local jurisdiction, it will also be sent to the local authorities.

 Managers without a facility or with mobile facilities shall submit the report to all the communities in which they have submitted communications to carry out the treatment.